ramgopireddy/ocp-gitops/README.md

 oc apply -f app2.yaml
 ```

-Looking the ArgoCD GUI, you will see that the job `presync1` is running and the other ones are waiting.
+Looking at the ArgoCD GUI, you will see that the job `presync1` is running and the other ones are waiting.
 This job had the lowest priority among the Pre-Sync phased jobs.
 As shown here, the logs of this job (visible by clicking on the job, and switching to `logs` tab), show that the counter is still running:

 ![gitops_5](images/gitops_5.png)